dspitzle/XML_Brute_Old/README.md

 XML Brute has been verified to run on Windows 10 serving 32-bit PHP versions 5.3.29 through PHP 5.6.30.
 It makes use of [Twitter Bootstrap v3.1](https://getbootstrap.com) for layout purposes.

-### Standalone Use
-As a convenience for those who don't have PHP servers lying around, I have packaged a version of XML Brute with [PHP Desktop](../../../../cztomczak/phpdesktop) so that it can be run as a more-or-less standalone application by anybody who downloads it to their local machine.
-[The standalone version is managed as a separate repository](../../../XML_Brute_Standalone).

 ## Setup

 ### Storage folder